 Lightweight base layers are best for moderate to cool temperatures while midweight materials are best for cold temperatures.

-Meantime, heavyweight base layers are designed to keep you warm in freezing and below freezing temperatures.
+Meantime, heavyweight options are designed to keep you warm in extreme cold, including freezing and below freezing temperatures.

 Thinner base layers are best for the fall days that are transitioning from warm to cold, but you might want a midweight for overnight camping.